ketanbhatt/ketanbhatt.com/content/blog/martin-fowler-refactoring-code-review/index.md

 # Code Review, courtesy Martin Fowler

-The process that Martin followed for refactoring the original code was:
+The process that Martin followed for refactoring the original code, in his words, was:
-1. Decomposing the original function into a set of nested functions
+> 1. Decomposing the original function into a set of nested functions
-2. Separate calculating and printing code, the two phases.
+> 2. Separate calculating and printing code, the two phases.
-3. Introducing a polymorphic calculator for the calculation logic.
+> 3. Introducing a polymorphic calculator for the calculation logic.

 <br>